-Magpies are protective because they are nesting (Mr Kristof's example: 'Angry magpies defend their babies')

-Elephant found in school yard

-People get sick from food

-Farmers need dogs to help with sheep

-Computers stopped working in schools

-Success Criteria (student to complete): Teacher Recognition (English): ) have completed the reading activities.
-C ○I have completed my spelling list and the rest of my spelling sheet. ○I have watched a BTN episode and written 3 VIP's per story. )I have written new versions of the headlines.
+Magpies are protective because th defend their babies') ey are nesting (Mr Kristof's example: 'Angry magpies Elephant found in school yard People get sick from food Farmers need dogs to help with sh Farmers need dogs to help with sheep Computers stopped working in sch ools Success Criteria (student to complete): Teacher Recognition (English): I have completed the reading activities.)
+I have completed my spelling list and the rest of my spelling sheet.
+I have watched a BTN episode and written 3 VIP's per story.
+I have written new versions of the headlines.